‘We need help’: Haiti’s interim leader requests US troops

-Haiti’s interim government said it asked the U.S. to deploy troops to protect key infrastructure as it tries to stabilize the country and prepare the way for elections in the aftermath of President Jovenel Moïse’s assassination.
+Haiti’s interim government has asked the US and UN to deploy troops to protect key infrastructure as it tries to stabilize the country and prepare for elections in the aftermath of President Jovenel Moïse’s assassination.

+Haiti also sent a letter to the United Nations requesting assistance, UN deputy spokesman Farhan Haq said Saturday.
+The letter asked for troops and security at key installations, according to a UN source speaking on condition of anonymity because details of the letter are private.

-“We definitely need assistance and we’ve asked our international partners for help,” Interim Prime Minister Claude Joseph told The Associated Press in a phone interview late Friday.
+“We definitely need assistance and we’ve asked our international partners for help,” Interim Prime Minister Claude Joseph told the AP in a phone interview late Friday.
 “We believe our partners can assist the national police in resolving the situation.”

-But the Biden administration has so far given no indication it will provide military assistance.
-For now, it only plans to send FBI officials to assist with the ongoing investigation into a crime that has plunged Haiti, a country already wracked by gaping poverty and gang violence, into a destabilizing battle for power and constitutional standoff.

-On Friday, a group of lawmakers declared loyalty and recognized Joseph Lambert, the head of Haiti’s dismantled senate, as provisional president in a direct challenge to the interim government’s authority.
+On Friday, a group of lawmakers announced they had recognized Joseph Lambert, the head of Haiti’s dismantled Senate, as provisional president in a direct challenge to the interim government’s authority.
 They also recognized as prime minister Ariel Henry, whom Moïse had selected to replace Joseph a day before he was killed but who had not yet taken office or formed a government.

-Joseph expressed dismay that others would try to take advantage of Moïse’s murder for political gain.
+One of those lawmakers, Rosemond Pradel, told the AP that Joseph “is neither qualified nor has the legal right” to lead the country.

-“I’m not interested in a power struggle,” said Joseph, who assumed leadership with the backing of police and the military.
+Joseph, who assumed leadership with the backing of police and the military, said he was “not interested in a power struggle.”

 “There’s only one way people can become president in Haiti.
-And that’s through elections.”
+And that’s through elections,” he said

-Joseph spoke as more details emerged of a killing that increasingly has taken the air of murky, international conspiracy involving a Hollywood actor, a shootout with gunmen holed up in a foreign embassy and a private security firm operating out of a cavernous warehouse in Miami.
+Meanwhile, more details emerged about what increasingly resembled a murky, international conspiracy: a shootout with gunmen holed up in a foreign embassy, a private security firm operating out of a warehouse in Miami and a cameo sighting of a Hollywood star.

-Among those arrested are two Haitian Americans, including one who worked alongside Sean Penn following the nation’s devastating 2010 earthquake.
-Police have also detained or killed what they described as more than a dozen “mercenaries” who were former members of Colombia’s military.
+Among the arrested are two Haitian Americans, including one who worked alongside Sean Penn following the nation’s devastating 2010 earthquake.
+Police have also detained or killed more than a dozen former members of Colombia’s military.

 Some of the suspects were seized in a raid on Taiwan’s Embassy where they are believed to have sought refuge.
 National Police Chief Léon Charles said another eight suspects were still at large and being sought.

-The attack, which took place at Moïse’s home before dawn Wednesday, also seriously wounded his wife, who was flown to Miami for surgery.
-Joseph said he has spoken to the first lady but out of respect for her mourning has not inquired about the attack.
+The attack at Moïse’s home before dawn Wednesday also seriously wounded his wife, who was flown to Miami for surgery.
+She issued a statement Saturday implying the president was killed for trying to develop the country.

+“The mercenaries who assassinated the president are currently behind bars,” she said in Creole, “but other mercenaries currently want to kill his dream, his vision, his ideology.”

-Colombian officials said the men were recruited by four companies and traveled to the Caribbean nation in two groups via the Dominican Republic.
-U.S.-trained Colombian soldiers are heavily sought after by private security firms and mercenary armies in global conflict zones because of their experience in a decades-long war against leftist rebels and powerful drug cartels.
+Colombian officials said the men were recruited by four companies and travelled to Haiti via the Dominican Republic.
+US-trained Colombian soldiers are often recruited by security firms and mercenary armies in conflict zones because of their experience in a decades-long war against leftist rebels and drug cartels.

-In an unexplainable twist would’ve surely outed any highly sensitive mission, some of the men posted on Facebook photos of themselves visiting the presidential palace and other tourist spots in the Dominican Republic, which shares Hispaniola Island with Haiti.

 The sister of one of the dead suspects, Duberney Capador, told the AP that she last spoke to her brother late Wednesday — hours after Moïse’s murder — when the men, holed up in a home and surrounded, were desperately trying to negotiate their way out of a shootout.